yguillemot/RaQt_maker/Files/Module/README.md

 The source code is available here:
 <https://github.com/yguillemot/Raku-Qt-QtWidgets.git>

+Given the large number of Qt Classes and methods, manually writing such a code is very tedious and error prone.
-This source and its associated documentation have been automatically generated from the Qt C++ headers files coming from the Qt development package.
+That's why this source and its associated documentation have been automatically generated from the Qt C++ headers files coming with the Qt development package.

 The building tools are available here:
 <https://github.com/yguillemot/RaQt_maker.git>